-We’re looking to collaborate with experienced digital companies in India to build tools for the World Service's bureaus.
+Collaborate with experienced digital companies in India and other emerging markets to build tools for the World Service's bureaus.

 - Tools to uncover compelling stories from data.

 - Tools to present data-driven stories to audiences in new, visual and compelling ways.

 Successful companies received funding from the BBC to develop their projects into pilots, which launched alongside four new Indian language services.

 In April 2016, we attended a series of events with the Connected Studio team in Gurgaon, Hyderabad and Bangalore, where we met with technology companies to help explain the brief.
 We also discussed the technical support that our team is able to provide throughout the process — including use of the Juicer API, which we maintain in collaboration with BBC R&D.

 To find out more about the brief, visit Connected Studio's website.

 Media Coverage of Nairobi event

 - Tech Savvy

 - Coverage on the BBC Internet Blog